sammaicodes/Bakery/README.md

 ## Description

-_In brief, this project shows the utilization of basic object manipulation, and get-set with C#_
+_In brief, this project shows the utilization of basic object manipulation with MSTest.
+This console application allows the user to chose the number of parties and bread loaves; and in return they should receive a total price with discounts applied._

 ## Pre-requisites